Program overview

 Graduates of the Library & Information Technician (Accelerated) program can pursue a variety of career opportunities in Canada, including:

-These roles are essential in various library settings, including public libraries, academic institutions, and specialized libraries in businesses and organizations.
+These roles are essential in various settings, including public libraries, academic institutions, and specialized libraries in businesses and organizations.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.